 T A U B E A C T I V I T Y

-Ice fishing is a very common activity among local people in Kiruna.
-It is optimal in springtime, Mars-May, but is also possible to do whenever the ice get strong enough to walk on.
-Drill a hole in the ice, place out a reindeer skin and relax with a cup of tea or coffee while waiting on the big fish.
+Ice fishing is a very common activity among Kiruna locals.
+Conditions are optimal in the spring, between March and May, but is also possible once the ice is strong enough to walk on.
+Drill a hole in the ice, sit on a reindeer skin and relax with a cup of tea or coffee while waiting for your big catch.

 Cross country skiing

 Cross country skiing is one of the most popular outdoor activities in northern Sweden.